-OPEN-POLLINATED PROGENY: Progeny from a mating that is not controlled.
-A mixture of related and unrelated pollen is delivered by wind, or in some cases by insects etc. The o-p family is typically a mixture of full-sibs, half-sibs, and selfs, or, in a natural stand, of such relatives with various degrees of inbreeding.
+OPEN-POLLINATED PROGENY: Progeny from a mating that is not controlled, whereby a mixture of related and unrelated pollen is delivered by wind, or in some cases by insects etc.

 ORTET: The initial individual (usually from a zygotic embryo) that is vegetatively propagated to produce a clone.
-See ramet.
+Also see RAMET.

-OVERDOMINANCE: A special case of dominance in which the heterozygote is, on average, outside the range of the averages of the two homozygotes.P
+OVERDOMINANCE: A special case of dominance in which the phenotype of the heterozygote individual(s) is, on average, outside the range of the average phenotype of the homozygote parents.P

-PEDIGREE: A record of parentage, often including data on performance of the parents and of other relatives.
+PEDIGREE: A record of parentage.
+Often includes data on performance of the parents and other relatives.

 PERIPHYSIS: Effects of the environment in pre-conditioning tissue, which may lead to differences in performance of vegetative propagules taken from different members of the same clone or from different parts of the same donor plant.
 See cyclophysis, topophysis.

 PHASE CHANGE: The developmental change from one maturation state to the next.

 PHENOLOGY: The timing of periodic life-cycle phenomena such as flowering, growth initiation, growth cessation, or bud set.

 PHENOTYPE: The observed expression of a trait in an individual that is the result of a developmental interaction of the individual's genotype and its operational environment.

 PHENOTYPIC PLASTICITY: The degree to which different phenotypes are produced by the same genotype (clone) in different environments.
 High plasticity occurs when the same genotype can have a very different phenotype in contrasting environments.